jackokring/agon-vdp/STATUS.md

    * 3 print off.
    * 6 enable screen.
 Opposite of 6.
    * **27** send next literal less than 32 to screen.
-     * I've requesitioned this one.
+     * I've requisitioned this one.
    * 23 is heavily overloaded on the following byte values below 32 as they have no UDG.
      * **127** is also not a real UDG, but is likely a font glyph (unprinted),